Two Days in Florence

 To make the most of your last day in Florence, we recommend getting to the Palazzo Vecchio no later than 10 am.
 This fortress-looking building was originally used by the ruling body of the Republic of Florence, the Signoria.
 The Palazzo’s impressive interior is definitely worth exploring.

-Book a guided tour of the Palazzo Vecchio here.
+- Book a guided tour of the Palazzo Vecchio here

 The Piazzale Michelangelo offers the most impressive panoramic view of Florence.
 If you have taken the bus up to the plateau, why not climb down on foot until you get to the Ponte Vecchio (the descent by foot is a lot more enjoyable).
-Here, you have two options depending on your preference; the first option is to take Via Lungarno Generale Armando Diaz and turn left down Via del Leoni until you reach the Museo Nazionale del Bargello, a beautiful museum that is famous for its collection of Italian sculptures from the fourteenth to the sixteenth centuries.
+Here, you have two options depending on your preference; the first option is to take Via Lungarno Generale Armando Diaz and turn left down Via del Leoni until you reach the Museo Nazionale del Bargello, a beautiful museum that is famous for its collection of Italian sculptures from the 14th to the 16th centuries.

-Book a guided tour of the Museo Nazionale del Bargello here.
+- Book a guided tour of the Museo Nazionale del Bargello here

 The second option is to walk down the river bank until you get to the Ponte alla Carraia, then take Via dei Fossi, which will lead you to the Santa Maria Novella Church, a colourful basilica which is as charming outside as it is inside and is worth visiting if you have enough time.